girishji/bufline.vim/README.md

 # bufline.vim

-I have been using statusline to permanently display buffer list.
-While switching buffers it helps to know what other buffers are open and which is the alternate buffer (`:b#`).
-This plugin does not set the statusline, but instead provides a buffer list suitable for including in statusline (`:h 'statusline'`).
-There are some useful highlighting options to distinguish active and alternate buffers.
+I have been using Vim's statusline to permanently display buffer list.
+While working with many buffers it helps to know which other buffers are open, and if there is an alternate buffer (`:b#`) to quickly switch to.
+This plugin does not set the statusline (`:h 'statusline'`), but instead provides a buffer list suitable for displaying in statusline.
+This way you can configure the statusline to your liking.
+It is fully configurable with highlighting options to distinguish active and alternate buffers.
 Since so much space is wasted on statusline why not put it to good use?

-Implemented in both Vim9script and Lua.
+Implemented in both Vim9script and Lua, and compatible with both Vim and Neovim.

 ### Screenshot